 Under the Data Protection Legislation, individuals are able to make requests to organisations such as the University for confirmation that it is processing their personal data.
 If we are holding any of your personal data we will be processing it.

 You are entitled to a copy of your personal data and certain supplementary information.
 This is called a "subject access request".

-The Information Commissioner's Office gives the following definition of personal information:
+The General Data Protection Regulation ('GDPR') gives the following definition of personal data:

 You may find it helpful to read the guidance from the Information Commissioner's Office on how to request your personal information.

-To help us faciliate your Subject Access Request, it would be helpful if you could complete a Data Subject Rights Form, providing as much information as possible, and submit this by email to infocompliance at warwick dot ac dot uk or sent it to:
+To help us faciliate your Subject Access Request, it would be helpful (it is not obligatory) if you could complete a Data Subject Rights Form, providing as much information as possible, and submit this by email to infocompliance at warwick dot ac dot uk or send it to:

 Information and Data Compliance

 University of Warwick

 In addition you will need to send a copy of your ID such as a passport, driving license, birth certificate or other internationally recognised ID card.
 The University will not release personal data to you unless fully satisfied as to your identity.